How Do You Build a Quantum Circuit?

 Conclusion

-With that, this concludes the tutorial — we discussed creating a basic quantum circuis, sampling the state vector of the circuit, and using an estimator to run the circuit on a simulator and obtain results.
+With that, this concludes the tutorial — we discussed creating a basic quantum circuits, sampling the state vector of the circuit, and using an estimator to run the circuit on a simulator and obtain results.

-There are plenty of alternative implementations — such as using a Hamiltonian on optimization problems or custom building transpilers — that are worthy of attention.
+There are plenty of alternative implementations — such as using a Hamiltonian on optimization problems or custom-building transpilers — that are worthy of attention.
 Nonetheless, congratulations on taking a step deeper into the world of quantum computing!